Why is there a "Proposed" in front of "Idaho College of Osteopathic Medicine"?

 How many affiliated healthcare systems does ICOM currently have?

-ICOM currently has affiliation agreements with over 25 healthcare systems with a footprint throughout the five-state area (Idaho, Montana, Wyoming, North and South Dakota).
+ICOM currently has affiliation agreements with over 25 healthcare systems with a footprint throughout the five-state area (Idaho, Montana, Wyoming, North and South Dakota), and beyond.
 We are only just beginning and more affiliates are joining all the time.

 What is the difference between DOs and MDs?